cyrus-/relit/ArtifactOverview.md

    setting.

-If the reader wishes to define new tests for the same examples, they can do so by copying an existing test and modifying it in the obvious manner to refer to the corresponding new Reason file -- the makefile will find all `.t` files in the `tests` directory.
+If the reader wishes to define new tests for the same examples, they can do so by copying an existing test and modifying the path after the call to `reason` to refer to the corresponding new Reason file -- the makefile will find all `.t` files in the `tests` directory.

 If the reader wishes to define a new TLM package, they can do so by